Adam's Ribs: Behind the scenes

 The episode is distinguished by the absence of both Maj.
 Frank Burns (Larry Linville) and Maj.
 Margaret Houlihan (Loretta Swit).

 The rib restaurant discussed in the episode is not based on any specific Chicago restaurant.
 As Larry Gelbart explained, "Part of it had to do with the city's 'hog butcher for the world' reputation, but it principally was just a concept, a loving homage, to a place that I can never forget."
 While the Dearborn Street station is a real place, the region surrounding it was primarily industrial during the 1950s.
-Henry Blake also mentions having visited the station frequently owing to his Illinois background, but having grown up in Bloomington he would not have taken the train to Dearborn Station.
+Henry Blake also mentions having visited the station frequently owing to his Illinois background.

 One Chicago restaurant, Cy's Crabhouse, did rename itself Adam's Rib and Ale House in 2008 in order to help business.

 The man at the station Hawkeye speaks to is Bernard Reznik.
 In Czech "reznik" means butcher.
 Hawkeye identifies himself to Bernard as a reporter named Cranston Lamont, which is a play on the name Lamont Cranston, the alter ego of The Shadow.

 The Supply Sergeant makes the mistake of pronouncing Joliet as Jolly-et, a mistake a person from Joliet would not make.
 (An antiquated law, still on the books, actually prohibits such a pronunciation and establishes Joe-lee-ET as the correct pronunciation).